+Korea, it is Hallelujah Church.
+They were built the main building, so they have been dig a big hole for sanctuary but IMF came into Korea, so they stopped the construction, and then heavy rain filled that big hole.
+It lasted 10 years without progressing construction.
 They had worship services at small gymnasium, even the members were around 5000 people, so they prayed, endured, persevered for next ten years, actually nothing happened even prayed a lot, many people left away, but they prayed and keep on going.
-Even the senior pastor was in oscillation; staying here or back to the States, because his children were in the States, they had US citizenship.
+Even senior pastor was in oscillation; staying here or back to the States, because his children were in the States, they had US citizenship.
 But he was keeps in going even in the midst of terrible realities.

-Finally, they were succeeded in built and even the building got the first prize as the most beautiful building in that city, whether church buildings or secular buildings.
+Finally they were succeeded in built and even the building got the first prize as the most beautiful building in that city, whether church buildings or secular buildings.
 So the senior pastor retired happily without left any debts.

 That's it.
 We see the reality but have to keep in going if we are a great leader.
 People want their leader to be like this.
-Of course, Melvin Theological University will be progressing like this, and in the end, we will make it.
+Of course Melvin Theological University will be progressing like this, and in the end, we will make it.

-29 JULY Perfection? or Direction!
+Perfection? or Direction!